susansayre/wa_incidence/README.md

 - To refit the models, set `reuse = F` in the call to `fit_factory` near the beginning of the `_targets.R` file.
 - To reconstruct the synthetic datasets, set `use_existing = F` in the calls to `rake_factory()` in the `_targets.R` file.

-Calling `targets::tar_make()` after making either of these changes so will refit all of the machine learning models and/or re-construct the synthetic household sample.
+Calling `targets::tar_make()` after making any of these changes will refit all of the machine learning models and/or re-construct the synthetic household sample(s).
 It will then reconstruct any targets that depend on the changed files.
 Manually re-run `source("R/figs_for_paper.R")` and `source("R/votes_tract.R")` to reconstruct the figures/tables with the new results.